ItsFadinG/ItsFadinG.github.io/_posts/2024-07-26-TryHackMe-RedTeamCapstoneNetwork-Writeup.md

 **From WRK1 Machine**

-We have achieved local administrator access on the machine.
-However, to fully compromise the Active Directory, we need to obtain a Domain Administrator account.
+We have achieved local administrator access on the WRK1 machine.
+However, to fully compromise the Active Directory, we need to obtain a Domain Admin account.
 I have dived deep into enumeration, and I couldn’t find something interesting except this service account.
 ```powershell
 PS C:\Users\mohammad.ahmed> Get-DomainUser -Identity svcOctober